Best Privacy-First Analytics Compared: Plausible vs Fathom vs Umami + 4 More

 We decompiled every privacy-first analytics script in the Nuxt Scripts registry and ran AST analysis to catalogue exactly which browser APIs each one touches at runtime.
 No marketing claims, no privacy policy excerpts - what the script does.

-The finding: even among cookie-free analytics, the API surface ranges from 2 to 7 browser APIs.
+The finding: even among the best privacy-first analytics tools, the API surface ranges from 2 to 7 browser APIs.
 That gap determines what data leaves your users' browsers.

 Browser APIs Used